Which process is primarily responsible for removing carbon dioxid... | Channels for Pearson+

 1

-Understand the role of each process in the carbon cycle: Photosynthesis involves plants converting carbon dioxide and water into glucose and oxygen using sunlight.

-Recall the Law of Conservation of Mass, which states that mass is neither created nor destroyed in a chemical reaction.
+Understand the Law of Conservation of Mass, which states that mass is neither created nor destroyed in a chemical reaction.
+This means that the amount of carbon dioxide removed from the atmosphere must be accounted for in the process.

-Analyze which process involves the removal of carbon dioxide from the atmosphere: Photosynthesis is the process where plants absorb carbon dioxide from the atmosphere.
+Identify the processes listed: Respiration, Combustion, Photosynthesis, and Evaporation.
+Consider how each process interacts with carbon dioxide.

+Respiration and Combustion both release carbon dioxide into the atmosphere, so they do not remove it.

+Evaporation is a physical process involving the transition of water from liquid to gas, which does not involve carbon dioxide removal.

-Conclude that Photosynthesis is the primary process responsible for removing carbon dioxide from the atmosphere, aligning with the Law of Conservation of Mass.
+Photosynthesis is the process by which plants, algae, and some bacteria convert carbon dioxide and water into glucose and oxygen using sunlight.
+This process removes carbon dioxide from the atmosphere, aligning with the Law of Conservation of Mass.

 Watch next